bluesky/tiled/docs/source/explanations/specialized-formats.md

-# Reading and Exporting Specialized Formats
+# Case Study: Reading and Exporting a Specialized Format